DisnakeDev/disnake/docs/api.rst

     When a (known) gateway event cannot be parsed, a traceback is printed to stderr and the exception is ignored by default.
 This should generally not happen and is usually either a library issue, or caused by a breaking API change.

-    To change this behaviour, for example to completely stop the process like in versions prior to v2.6, this event can be overridden.
+    To change this behaviour, for example to completely stop the bot, this event can be overridden.

+    This can also be disabled completely by passing ``enable_gateway_error_handler=False`` to the client on initialization, restoring the pre-v2.6 behavior.

+    .. versionadded:: 2.6

     .. note::
         ``on_gateway_error`` will only be dispatched to :meth:`Client.event`.